SAML over OAuth (SAML NextAuth.js integration)

 via SAML to a particular customer’s SAML instance.
 That’s just how

 SAML works.
-That’s why organizationExternalId
+That’s why organizationExternalId is required.

 You’ll get these environment variable values in “Creating SAML OAuth clients” below.